josh19ab/josh19ab/README.md

 # 💫 About Me:
 👋 Hi, I'm Joshua Abraham!<br>A passionate Full-Stack Developer and Computer Science undergraduate with a knack for building scalable and user-friendly web applications.
-My expertise lies in technologies like React, Next.js, Express.js, and MongoDB.<br><br>🔧 I enjoy crafting innovative projects, from real-time chat apps to e-commerce platforms, while exploring cutting-edge tools like Framer Motion and Spline.<br><br>🌟 Currently, I'm focused on enhancing my skills in web development and contributing to impactful open-source projects.<br><br>📫 Let's connect: LinkedIn | Portfolio
+My expertise lies in technologies like React, Next.js, Express.js, and MongoDB.<br><br>🔧 I enjoy crafting innovative projects, from real-time chat apps to e-commerce platforms, while exploring cutting-edge tools like Framer Motion and Spline.<br><br>🌟 Currently, I'm focused on enhancing my skills in web development and contributing to impactful open-source projects.<br><br>

 ## 🌐 Socials: